VetSkill Level 2 Award in Information, Advice or Guidance

-- Attendance: You will attend four half day sessions at college.
+- Attendance: Four half day sessions at college

 Unit one – Introduction to Information, Advice or Guidance

 This unit covers the differences between information, advice and guidance, understanding the purpose of accurate record keeping and meeting information, advice or guidance requirements for a range of clients; including knowing your own level of authority when doing this.

 Unit two – Developing communication skills when providing Information, Advice or Guidance

 Throughout this unit you will look at how best to communicate with a range of clients, how your own values beliefs and attitudes could affect your communication and the importance of confidentiality and equality when communicating with a range of clients.